What we do

 Our activities include:

-• Analysing the interaction between the tax, tax credits and benefit systems to understand potential interactions and how changes in one system may have an effect elsewhere.
+- Analysing the interaction between the tax and other related systems (such as the benefits system, national minimum wage and employment law) to understand potential interactions and how changes in one system may have an effect elsewhere.